gstein/pypickit/README.md

 file, then this could be useful.

-It appears there are some recent device additions, updates, and corrections, managed over PICKitPlus project. `devfile.py` will produce a `.yaml` for use by this package.
+It appears there are some recent device additions, updates, and corrections, managed over at the PICKitPlus project. `devfile.py` will produce a `.yaml` for use by this package.
 That project is located at: https://sourceforge.net/projects/pickit3plus/files/